rachayita/OpsNotes/rust/rust.md

      let y: &dyn Bar = &Impl; // error: the trait `Bar` cannot be made into an object
   ```

-- By default, generic function will work only on types that have a known size at compile time.
-However, you can use the following special syntax to relax this restriction:
+- by default, generic function will work only on types that have a known size at compile time
+  - however, you can use the following special syntax to relax this restriction:

   ``` rust